johnpcarter/devops-demo/README.md

 A demonstration of Software AG's webMethods API Management and Micro Service runtime, leverage Docker and Jenkins deployment to show case a CI/CD API hybrid deployment from on-premise to cloud.

+Git clone this repo to your machine, in reality the only file you need locally is the docker compose in order to start up the containers.

 ## Spin up local containers

 Run the docker-compose command to start up the local containers on your machine